fabiensanglard/cpss/README.md

 ```

 That is how sf2 driver sets the palette base to 0x8ACBA (568506).
 Because Ryu is the second palette and palette is 32 bytes long

+## How to find more palettes

+`cpss` also generate an HTML page, [palettes.html](https://fabiensanglard.net/cpss/palettes.html) so you can visually inspect colors and speed the discovery process.